POSTS TAGGED: HTC EVO 3D

 The application already has a number of features, but it is still under construction.
 Features that are currently working include:

 Changing buttons backlight

 Completly disabling second core

-Posted August 4, 2012 By: egzthunder1
+Posted August 4, 2012 at 02:30 pm by egzthunder1

-Posted July 19, 2012 By: Former Writer
+Posted July 19, 2012 at 04:30 pm by Former Writer

 Not too long ago, we brought you news that allowed HTC EVO 4G LTE users to customize their bootloaders.
 The process was pretty cool, allowing users to make their bootloader look however they want—including making it look unhacked.
 After the initial project was released, users clamored for this to be made available to more devices.
 The requests were heard and responded to.
 Now, the plugin has been made available to make the bootloader customizer for a number of HTC devices.

 The process for a developer to port this is not hard.
 XDA Recognized Contributor regaw_leinad, who developed the application and plugin, takes a time out from the stags (yes, that’s really him) to explain how:

 Posted July 13, 2012 at 08:00 am by egzthunder1